Kimberly Espinosa

 You mentioned an emphasis on language accessibility.
 Do you come from a multilingual household?

-Those experiences have made me realize that language accessibility is very important in these spaces, and making sure that people know their rights and that their voices matter.
-They sometimes feel like their voices don’t matter because these spaces are not as accessible with information.
-So it’s important for me to make sure that things are as accessible as they can be.
+Even within our community, there are people who can speak Spanish but are unfamiliar with reading and writing it.
+I remember I used to go to meetings with my mom when I was younger.
+I remember having to take notes for my parents because they couldn’t write in Spanish.
+Those experiences have made me realize that language accessibility is [crucial] in these spaces, and so is making sure that people know their rights and that their voices matter.
+They sometimes feel like their voices don’t matter because these spaces are not as accessible.
+It’s important for me to make sure that things are as accessible as they can be.

 How has COVID-19 affected language accessibility?

+Many elders in the Indigenous community have passed away because of medical racism.
+COVID-19 has impacted the spread of the language.
+A lot of knowledge and traditions are being lost.
+I’ve heard stories where Indigenous people are in the hospital but can’t access the resources they need because they don’t have a translator who can precisely translate from an Indigenous language to English or Spanish.
+It’s already hard with Spanish.
 I remember I had to translate for my mom when my dad was in the ICU, so I can only imagine what that experience would be for someone who’s only able to speak their Indigenous language.
-It’s definitely had a great impact.
+It’s had a significant impact.
 That’s why I really hope I can learn.